phip1611/phipsboot/README.md

 with all the properties described below, but not the high-level functionality itself._

-_I am especially proud of the well-commented structure of the assembly files and the linker script.
+_I am especially proud of the well-commented structure of the assembly files.
+For example the whole page-table mappings are done IMHO very nicely even tho it is assembly language.
+Also, I think it turned out quite cool how I configured the linker script.
 I hope this can be a learning resource for others!_

 _Further: This is a rather niche use-case, especially in 2024._